mosheLevAri/SnackGame/README.md

 ## Game Components

-The Snack Game consists of the following components:
+The Snake Game consists of the following components:

 - `Snake`: Represents the snake controlled by the player.
 It moves on the game board and interacts with the food.
 - `Food`: Represents the food that appears randomly on the game board.
 The snake can eat the food to grow longer.
-- `SnackBoard`: Manages the game board and tracks the state of the game.
+- `SnakeBoard`: Manages the game board and tracks the state of the game.
 It handles collision detection and updates the game elements.
 - `Controller`: Controls the flow of the game and handles user input.
 - `Graphic`: Renders the game board and elements on the console.